riraccuia/urlsh/README.md

 - List endpoint to view all URLs
 - IP-based allow-list for security
 - Persistent storage using SQLite-based Durable Objects (no external database required)

+## Stack

+- Cloudflare Worker (100,000 requests/day on free tier)
+- URL Store as a SQLite-based Durable Object (available on free tier for persistent storage)
+- Deploy to `*.workers.dev` subdomain or use your own custom domain with automatic HTTPS (both included in free tier)

 ## Setup